 The middleware in a three-tier distributed database system also has a number of bottlenecks with respect to scalability.
-We do not address the scalability issues for middleware in this paper since our system can be scaled well in size by a cluster (or network) of cooperating brokers [1, 18].
+We do not address the scalability issues for middleware in this paper since our system can be scaled well in size by a cluster (or network) of cooperating brokers [1, 15].
 In this paper we focus on the issue related on data scalability.
-For data scalability, other researchers showed a database can be scaled across locally or geographically dispersed sites by using such fragmentation methods as vertical partitioning, horizontal partitioning, heuristic GFF (Greedy with First-Fit) [11], hash partitioning [5], range/list/hash partitioning [21], and so on.
-On the other hand, we address the problem of partitioning a database over multicore servers, based on data clustering [10] such that intra-cluster similarity (using the Euclidean metric) is greater than inter-cluster similarity.
+For data scalability, other researchers showed a database can be scaled across locally or geographically dispersed sites by using such fragmentation methods as vertical partitioning, horizontal partitioning, heuristic GFF (Greedy with First-Fit) [11], hash partitioning [6], range/list/hash partitioning [16], and so on.
+On the other hand, we address the problem of partitioning a database over virtual private servers, based on data clustering such that intra-cluster similarity (using the Euclidean metric) is greater than intercluster similarity.
 The use of data clustering in general has been explored in the field of data mining.
-We performed the clustering using algorithms developed by the SALSA project [35] at the CGL [8].
-The details of the clustering method are described in [45].
-Also in our work we utilized multicore servers which enable multithreading of executions to provide scalable service to our distributed system.
-The utilization of the hardware device to aid data scalability was not addressed yet.
-The partitioning of the database over the multicore servers have emerged from a necessity for the new architectural design of the distributed database system from scalability and performance concerns against coming data deluge.
-Our architecture is similar in concept to that of SIMD (Single Instruction stream, Multiple Data stream) [42], in that a single unit dispatches instructions to each processing unit.
-The SMMV (Single Model Multiple Views) collaboration model (to build applications as web services in M-MVC (Message-based Model-View-Controller) architecture) which generalizes the concept of SIMD is used for collaborative applications such as shared display [15].
+We performed the clustering using algorithms developed by the SALSA project [23] at the CGL [9].
+The details of the clustering method are described in [33].
+Also in our work we utilized virtual private servers into which a physical server on a machine is partitioned such that each has the capabilities of running on its own dedicated machine, with OpenVZ software based virtualization technology [21].
+The utilization of the virtualization technology to aid data scalability was not addressed yet.
+A necessity for building new large-scale distributed database system through hardware or architectural design has resurged from scalability and performance concerns against coming data deluge - Google's BigTable [12], Facebook's Cassandra [5] and so on.
+Our architecture is similar in concept to that of SIMD (Single Instruction stream, Multiple Data stream) [29], in that a single unit dispatches instructions to each processing unit.
+The SMMV (Single Model Multiple Views) collaboration model (to build applications as web services in M-MVC (Message-based Model-View-Controller) architecture) which generalizes the concept of SIMD is used for collaborative applications such as shared display [13].
 The difference between SQMD and SMMV is direct communication between front-end (or view) and back-end (or model).
 In the SQMD architecture, the front-end always communicates with back-end through middleware (or controller), where the view in the SMMV architecture can communicate directly with the model.
-Therefore the back-ends (or distributed databases) are transparent to the front-ends (or end-users) in SOMD.
-The SOMD uses the data parallelism in a manner similar to that of SIMD, via a publish/subscribe mechanism.
-In this paper we discuss data scalability in the distributed database system with the software and hardware architecture, using a collection of more 17 million 3D chemical structures.
+Therefore the back-ends (or distributed databases) are transparent to the front-ends (or end-users) in SQMD.
+The SQMD uses the data parallelism in a manner similar to that of SIMD, via a publish/subscribe mechanism.
+In this paper we discuss data scalability in the distributed database system with the software architecture and virtualization technology, using a collection of more 17 million 3D chemical structures.

-4. ARCHITECTURE FOR SCALABLE DISTRIBUTED DATABASE SYSTEM BUILT ON MULTICORE BASED SYSTEMS
+4. ARCHITECTURE FOR SCALABLE DISTRIBUTED DATABASE SYSTEM BUILT ON VIRTUAL PRIVATE SERVERS

-Figure 1 shows a broad 3-tier architecture view for our scalable distributed database system built on multicore systems.
+Figure 1 shows a broad 3-tier architecture view for our scalable distributed database system.
 The scalable, distributed database system architecture is composed of three tiers - the web service client (front-end), a web service and message service system (middleware), agents and a collection of databases (back-end).
-The distributed database system is a network of two or more PostgreSQL [32] databases that reside on one or more multicore servers or machines.
+The virtualization environments based on OpenVZ [21] and software (with web service, SQMD using publish/subscribe mechanism, and data clustering program) architecture concentrate on increasing scalability with increased size of distributed data, providing high performance service with the enhancement of query/response interaction time, and improving data locality.